LucasGuiraldelli/Disaster-Response-data-Pipeline/README.md

 ## File Descriptions

-There are three main foleders:
+There are three main folders:
 1. data
     - disaster_categories.csv: dataset including all the categories
     - disaster_messages.csv: dataset including all the messages
     - process_data.py: ETL pipeline scripts to read, clean, and save data into a database
-    - DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data
+    - DisasterResponse.db: output of the ETL pipeline
 2. models
     - train_classifier.py: machine learning pipeline scripts to train and export a classifier
     - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifer
 3. app
     - run.py: Flask file to run the web application
-    - templates contains html file for the web applicatin
+    - templates contains html file for the web application

 ## Results